grafana/grafana/docs/sources/datasources/azure-monitor/_index.md

 **Note: To configure fallback service credentials the [feature toggle][configure-grafana-feature-toggles] `idForwarding` must be set to `true` and `user_identity_fallback_credentials_enabled` must be enabled in the [Azure configuration section][configure-grafana-azure] (enabled by default when `user_identity_enabled` is set to `true`).**

 Permissions for fallback credentials may need to be broad in order to appropriately support backend functionality.
-For example, an alerting query created by a user will be dependant on their permissions.
+For example, an alerting query created by a user will be dependent on their permissions.
 If a user creates an alert for a resource that the fallback credentials cannot access, the alert will fail.

 **To enable current user authentication for Grafana:**